The only thing we hate about summer is pests.

 Fleas and ticks tend to attach themselves to your furry friend’s skin and leave behind itching and rashes after feeding.
 If they can’t get access to your pets, you and your family will become their 3-course meal.

 These summer bugs also transmit life-threatening bacteria and viruses, so it’s important to take caution, especially when traveling through forest areas.
+Always have a tick repellent on hand, whether natural or synthetic.

 The CDC states that around 47,500 cases of tick-borne diseases were reported in 2018.
 Some of the diseases they spread are Lyme Disease, Anaplasmosis, Tularemia, Powassan virus, Babesiosis, etc.